mikearoworacrown/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 8: Hexadecimal
 Task 9: Patience, persistence and perspiration make an unbeatable combination for success Task 10.
 Inventing is a combination of brains and materials.
-The more brains you use, the less material you need
+The more brains you use, the less material you need Task 11: The success combination in business is: Do what you do better... and: do more of what you do...